Resume

 More about myself

-I’m Diego Hernández Dorantes, an interdisciplinary designer—though I often fit within the multidisciplinary label too.
-Mainly, my work covers brand identity, editorial, digital, and typographic design, and everything in between.
-I've always loved creating things and thinking about how to arrange, shape, and present elements so they can tell something in a particular way.
-Aside from my design practice, I enjoy playing tennis, going on hikes, discovering new music, and photographing birds hiding among the trees.
+I’m Diego Hernández Dorantes, a creative director and communication designer frequently described as an interdisciplinary designer—though I often fit within the multidisciplinary label as well.
+My work mainly covers brand identity, editorial, digital, and typographic design, and everything in between.
+I’ve always loved creating things and thinking about how to arrange, shape, and present elements so they can tell meaningful, unique stories.
+Aside from my design practice, I enjoy playing tennis, going on hikes, discovering new music, and photographing birds hidden among the trees.

 I'm originally from Mexico City and currently based in Vancouver, BC.
 Here, I completed a Master of Design at Emily Carr University, where I developed a design research thesis under the guidance of talented mentors.
 I had the chance to collaborate with Katherine Gillieson on Occasional Press, and my research was supported by Cameron Neat and Leo Vicenti—two inspiring designers with whom I had meaningful conversations throughout the process.
 The result was a piece of research that, to my surprise and great honor, was eventually presented to Ellen Lupton, someone I deeply admire.